jqwik-team/jqwik/BACKLOG.md

 - Tests for TestRunData
 - Tests for JqwikProperties and its use in JqwikTestEngine

-- ArchitectureTests: Use @ArchTest annotations
+- Use junit-platform-testkit for engine integration tests (iff junit 5.4 is out by then)

 ### General